ct-js/docs.ctjs.rocks/docs/tutorials/making-games-platformer.md

 ```
 :::

-To test a specific room, open the "Rooms" tab at the top, then right-click the desired room and press "Set as starting room".
+To test a specific room, open the "Assets" tab at the top, then right-click the desired room and press "Set as starting room".

 ## Transforming and Animating the Robot

 At this point, it will be wise to add little animations to our robot.
-As you remember, we have three different assets called `Robot_Idle`, `Robot_Jump`, and `Robot_Walking`.
+As you remember, we have three different assets called `PlatformChar_Idle`, `PlatformChar_Jump`, and `PlatformChar_Walk1`.

 Add this line to `Robot`'s "Creation" code: